 Frequently asked questions

-• The people who know best how to address the damage wrought by colonialism are those most impacted by it.
+The people who know best how to address the damage wrought by colonialism are those most impacted by it.
 Native people need resources to heal from the damage colonial settler wrought, maintain culture, provide for the material well-being of their communities, and advocate for their needs.
 In New York City, the organization that handles all of these issues is American Indian Community House.
 New York City is home to 110,000 Native peoples.
 AICH serves not only those whose ancestors have always been local, but also the Native peoples who now make the city home.
+American Indian Community House is also in relationship with other Indigenous organizations in NYC and makes grants from the Manna-hatta Fund to support those groups .

 The median income in NYC is around $50,000.
 For individuals, we’ve suggested a $24 monthly gift as a start, but you can adjust up or down.
 If you have investments, you can consider diverting a percentage of those dividends to meaningfully account for wealth amassed on stolen land.